Are you aware of how important utility searches are for construction projects?

 Potential fines & costs

-The damage of buried utilities will not only hurt your construction company in terms of injuries to workers but can leave you with a large hole in your pocket.
+The damage of buried utilities will not only hurt your construction company in terms of injuries to workers, but can leave you with a large hole in your pocket.

 As we’ve seen in the case study provided by the HSE, the potential fines and costs of an injured employee are not cheap.
 But lawsuits are not the only expense you need to consider, have you factored in everything else that follows?

 First off, your construction project will likely face delays due to any incident, which will cost you and then you have to think about the repair team who needs to come and assess the damage and fix it.
-The costs will soon add up, and land you in some very hot water.
+The costs will soon add up, and will ultimately land you in some very hot water.

 Dr. Nicole Metje, Professor of Geotechnical Engineering at the University of Birmingham presented some very interesting research around the costs of hitting underground utilities a couple of years ago.